compserv/hivemind/README.md

 # Hivemind

 **Hivemind** displays usage stats for the Berkeley EECS instructional computers.
-It was originally developed by [Allen Guo][allen-guo] but is now maintained by [HKN's Compserv committee][hkn-compserv].
+It was originally developed by [Allen Guo][allen-guo] and is now maintained by [HKN's Compserv committee][hkn-compserv].

 [allen-guo]: https://github.com/guoguo12